Do you want to encode spectacular quality video?

 - you will make your viewers wait unnecessarily long before they can start viewing your movie

-- uploading will be slower
+- downloading and uploading will be slower

 - you’ll use up unnecessary room on your server and local drives